-The LEDGE closure technique is another evolutionary achievement in modern day hair replacement technology developed by Dr. Rose.
-The LEDGE closure is a virtually non-scarring technique for minimizing the visibility of donor strip sites used in Follicular Unit Grafting (FUG or FUT).
-Dr. Rose has presented this technique to hair restoration surgeons worldwide.
+The LEDGE closure technique is another evolutionary achievement in modern day hair replacement technology developed by Dr. Rose and is used by all of our physicians.
+The LEDGE closure is a virtually non-scarring technique for minimizing the visibility of donor strip sites used in Follicular Unit Grafting (FUT).

 The closure is performed with minimal, or no tension with a single layer closure (instead of a two layer).
-Dr. Rose has stated “I think that more and more physicians are going to a single layer closure and a two layer closure is not “the norm”.
-A single layer closure causes less trauma to the tissue and I feel that there is less pain and less scar tissue produced.”
+As more physicians are going to a single layer closure and a two layer closure is not “the norm”.
+A single layer closure causes less trauma to the tissue and we feel that there is less pain and less scar tissue produced.”

 The end result for the patient is that the technique allows hair to grow through the donor-area scar, providing added camouflage, and patients who have undergone the procedure are able to cut the hair over the donor area quite close.
 You can look at the results for yourself:

 We have been using the LEDGE technique for several years, when appropriate for the patient, and have had very encouraging results.